Fahim Rahman

 • Reduced hours, undesirable assignments, or exclusion from promotions

 Legal remedies are available to protect employees from these actions.
 Remedies may include reinstatement, back pay, compensatory damages, and sometimes punitive damages against the employer.
+Under California law, whistleblowers may also be entitled to civil penalties and attorney’s fees in certain cases.
 Acting quickly, maintaining detailed records, and seeking guidance from an attorney can be the difference between successfully asserting your rights and facing prolonged workplace challenges.

 How an Attorney Can Help Whistleblowers

-Professional legal guidance is often essential for healthcare whistleblowers to navigate complex federal and state laws.
+Professional legal guidance is often essential for healthcare whistleblowers to navigate complex federal and California laws.
 An attorney can:

 Attorney Can Help Whistleblowers

-• Advise employees on their rights and the specific protections that apply.
+• Advise employees on their rights and the specific protections that apply under California whistleblower statutes.

 • Assist in filing claims with the proper agencies to ensure procedural compliance.